 Karate & Kobudo for School Teachers

-How would you take a gun away from a student?
+How would you take a gun from a student?
 How would you defend against an irate parent who punches you, kicks you, threatens you with a knife, or even worse, reads you political propaganda?
-We teach our members to defend against these attacks (except the political propaganda - you're on your own on that one).
+We teach our members to defend against these attacks (except the political propaganda - you're on your own).
 Imagine how much more at peace you will be burning calories 2 to 3 nights a week while learning karate, self-defense & kobudo.
 Karate provides a foundation for personal self-defense and teaches how to react in stressful situations by rote, known to martial artists as mushin.
 We train in defenses against grabs, punches, kicks, chokes, takedowns, weapons (clubs, knives, guns, rifles, swords, etc), but at the same time we teach our students some martial arts history and philosophy so they get a rounded education.
 Kobudo (martial arts weapons) focuses on Okinawan peasant weapons & common everyday weapons, so you learn to use tools sitting in front of you - that book, magazine, stapler, keyboard, cell phone, pencil, pen, salt shaker, paperweight, coffee cup, computer disc, rock, towel, coins, belt, etc.

 CNS news (6/10/2014) reported a record number of teachers had been physically assaulted in 2011-2012.
 The number of assaults were up 34.5% for a record 209,800 during the school year.
 On average, more than 1,100 teachers were attacked per school day!
 Reported physical assaults included striking, kicking, biting, slapping, stabbing and shooting (NEA).
 According to the American Psychological Association, 80% of teachers surveyed had been victimized and nearly half reported being harassed by obscene gestures, verbal threats & intimidation.
 CNS news (3/10/2011) indicated female teachers were more likely to be assaulted than males.